 If you sustained a knee injury in a car accident, contact an attorney as soon as you can.
-The intake department at Stewart J. Guss, Attorney at Law, is available for your free case evaluation, 24 hours a day, seven days a week, at (800) 898-4877, or you may contact us now by .
+The intake department at Stewart J. Guss, Injury Accident Lawyers, is available for your free case evaluation, 24 hours a day, seven days a week, at (800) 898-4877, or you may contact us now by .

 Common Types of Knee Injuries

 While many people associate a car accident with whiplash, head injuries, or spinal cord damage, a knee injury is relatively common.
 Also, due to the nature of the injury and its symptoms, people often don’t realize the seriousness of the situation until days or weeks after the accident.

 Although it might not seem as serious as these other types of injuries, a knee injury can leave you DEBILITATED and make a tremendous impact on your daily life.
 A knee injury can make it impossible to walk, drive, or enjoy the activities you once took part in.
 Depending on your occupation, a knee injury might prevent you from returning to your job.